What is Ibrance?

 Take the medicine at the same time each day.

-If you vomit after taking the medicine, wait until the next day to take your next dose.
+If you vomit after taking Ibrance, wait until the next day to take your next dose.

 Store at room temperature away from moisture and heat.